lipsia-fmri/lipsia/docs/cylarim/vcylarim_plot.rst

 The inputs into the program  **vcylarim_plot** are a file containing the GLM-coefficients computed by **vcylarim**, and also a region of interest (ROI).
+The original spatial resolution (prior to upsampling) should also be provided.
-It produces a txt file as output that can be used for plotting laminar-specific results.
+The program produces a txt file as output that can be used for plotting laminar-specific results.

 The output txt file contains three rows, one for each layer.